 Massachusetts laws requires that employees who apply be granted a leave of absence to vote during the two hours after the polls open in their districts.
 Payment for voting time is at the discretion of the employer.
 Most employees have time to vote before or after work.
 One or two hours in most cases is the maximum time needed to vote.
 Employees should explain their reasons for needing more time and may also be requested to prove that they have voted by providing the name of the precinct where they cast their ballot."

-State Ballot Question Petitions, Mass.
-Secretary of State Elections Division, 2017
+State ballot question petitions, Mass.
+Secretary of the Commonwealth, Elections Division, January 2023.

 How to get a question on the ballot.